Au milieu de l’hiver, j’apprenais enfin qu’il y avait en moi un été invincible.

 Livelihood I edit the developers website of a company founded by a friend.
 I also work part-time as a developer writing software for the pension industry.
 For some years I edited Vector, my professional association’s journal; I also served as its webmaster.
 I have a life-long interest in typography and typesetting, and rebuilt the journal’s production system for publishing online and in print.

 Words In the 1970s I was a performing member of Ignition Poets.
 Recently I typeset and printed a collection of my own verse.
-I write occasionally for OurKingdom.
-In 2016 I enrolled in the Westcountry School of Myth and Storytelling and subsequently performed at Pentameters Theatre.
+FRom time to time I have written for openDemocracy.
+In 2016 I enrolled in the Westcountry School of Myth and Storytelling; I occasionally perform at Pentameters Theatre.

-Contact My email handle SJT is older than the internet.
-Write to me at email@example.com.
+Contact I have been SJT on email since before the internet.
+Write to me at firstname.lastname@example.org.

 So often one’s true life is the life one does not lead.